duanev/pgdb/examples/qemu/aarch64/smp/README.md

 #### Then press:
     'h'     toggle help menu
     'l'     toggle log menu
-    'j'     jump to highlighted location in the code window (eg. run till marked instruction)
+    'j'     jump to highlighted location in the code window (eg. break at instruction marked in white - the current pc is yellow)
 #### then:
     's'     single step
     up/down arrow (move source window line at a time), page up/down (half page at a time)